Reviews You Can Rely On

 If you love riding, you probably don't limit yourself to just one style.
 Many of us enjoy a variety of cycling disciplines, and can be found road biking one day and tackling mountain trails, or even multi-day bikepacking adventures the next.
 This makes versatility a top priority, and we're constantly looking for a bike computer that works seamlessly across all our different bikes and riding styles.

 Versatility is more than just different activity profiles; it includes mapping and navigation capabilities.
 Some computers are better for tracking and posting your ride to Strava, while others are powerful navigation tools that can create routes and help you explore new trails and roads.
 The Garmin Edge units have the most robust mapping and navigation features, particularly the Edge Explore 2.
-The Wahoo ELEMNT Bolt V2 also comes with preloaded maps and offers most of the navigation features of the Garmin units, but it has a smaller screen for the map and relies more on the smartphone app to load up routes.
+The Wahoo ELEMNT Bolt 3 also comes with preloaded maps and offers most of the navigation features of Garmin units, but it has a smaller map screen and relies more on the smartphone app for route loading.
+The Coros Dura offers mapping, but relies entirely on the app to design routes.
+We find that to be a significant drawback.

 Most GPS-enabled computers we tested also deserve a nod for having ANT+ and Bluetooth Smart Sensors.
-This technology allows you to pick and choose sensors from a variety of manufacturers without having to worry about device compatibility.
-Versatility is essential; it not only makes life easier but can also save you some money since you're not locked into buying certain brands just for compatibility purposes.
+This technology lets you pick and choose sensors from various manufacturers without worrying about device compatibility.
+Versatility is essential; it not only makes life easier but can also save you money, since you're not locked into buying certain brands just for compatibility.

 How to Pick the Right Bike Computer for You